vidstack/vidstack.io/src/routes/docs/player/getting-started/react.md

 ## Import

 You can import all components from the path `@vidstack/player/react`.
-Component names mirror the element tag name except they're in TitleCase without the `vds` prefix.
+Component names mirror the element tag name except they're in PascalCase without the `vds` prefix.

 - `vds-play-button` -> `PlayButton`
 - `vds-slider-value-text` -> `SliderValueText`